locie/simurex2018_workshop/celliern/data_explore/README.md

 We will take two examples

 - exploration of a building sensor dataset in an interactive way.
-- real-time visualization of a simulation.
+- real-time visualization of a simulation (if we have the time).

 ## Requirements